Quickly exit this site by pressing the Escape key Quick exit

 Performance & Delivery Board (Quarterly) |

-Held in public & enables me to formally hold the Chief Constable to account for delivery of the priorities & related matters.
+Held in public & enables me to formally hold the Chief Constable to account for delivery of the priorities & related matters. |

 Joint Audit Committee (Quarterly) |

 Combined committee with Kent Police.
-Scrutinises internal processes, spending & risk management policies.
+Scrutinises internal processes, spending & risk management policies. |

 Kent & Essex Collaboration Oversight Meeting (6 monthly) |

-Co-chaired by myself & the Essex Police, Fire & Crime Commissioner.
-Keeps collaboration under review & holds both Chief Constables to account.
+Co-chaired by me and the Essex Police, Fire & Crime Commissioner.
+Keeps collaboration under review and holds both Chief Constables to account. |

-Complemented by: The OPCC conducting checks / audits Feedback from Independent Custody Visitors My completion of the Chief Constable’s PDR Regular meetings with public bodies & inspectorates Objective assessments by HMICFRS |
+Complemented by: · Objective assessments by HMICFRS · The OPCC conducting checks / audits · Feedback from Independent Custody Visitors · Regular meetings with public bodies & inspectorates |

-As my principle means of holding the Chief Constable to account, Performance and Delivery Board meetings were held on 8 June, 31 October, 30 November and 15 March 2023.
+As my principle means of holding the Chief Constable to account, Performance and Delivery Board meetings were held on 7 June, 13 September, 29 November and 28 February 2024.
 Examples of topics discussed include:

 Outstanding |